neicnordic/ahm17.neic.nordforsk.org/practical.md

 ### Intended participants

-The intended participants of the AHM are personnel engaged in NeIC operations or projects.
+The intended participants of the AHM are personnel contracted in NeIC operations or projects.
+If you are engaged in a NeIC project and not sure whether you should participate, please contact your team leader.
 The program will include a major component of social networking, attempting to mitigate the effects of the completely distributed nature of NeIC and facilitate excellent working relations.

 ### Other participants